tjapit/quartz/content/perms/202508130442-on-subjectivity.md

 > becomes something infinitely great, and at the same time nothing at all."
 > (Oaklander 32)
 >
 > Out with you, damn -isms!
 Stop preaching about what "we" should do!
+But I
+> digress.

 Enter, Existentialism.